Originally published on Sportskeeda on 12 Sep 2012

 Me: Some people may be concerned that these kids may be disillusioned when they cant turn pro so what’s the point of doing these drills.
 These clinics aren’t about that.

 Robert Horry: “No, kids should play the game for the love for the game.
 For the joy of it.
 Earlier I enjoyed playing football more.
 I didn’t make a career out of that.
 Look around the world.
 You can put kids from all corners of the world on the court and although they may not have anything in common when they play they speak the global language of basketball.
-Basketball is a common unifier which brings people together.
+Basketball is a common unifier that brings people together.
 It’s about the love for the game.
-The NBA doesn’t do all these clinics with the end goal to make all stars.
+The NBA doesn’t do all these clinics with the end goal to make all-stars.
 It’s about reaching out to the kids and spreading the language.
 India is a country with good potential for the game.”

 Me: How important is it for aspiring hoopsters to read books?

 Robert Horry: “It is important, but I don’t really know of any one book which would improve your game.”